 The purpose of discipline is restoration.

 The purpose of all discipline for Christians is restoration into fellowship with the Lord.
 It is not vindictive but designed to get attention.
-Social sins in particular are destructive to society and the church.
-Discipline is not lack of love; however, lack of discipline is deficiency in love for the Lord or His church.
+Social sins, in particular, are destructive to society and the church.
+Discipline is not a lack of love; however, lack of discipline is a deficiency in love for the Lord or His church.
 God’s discipline has to do with how much He loves us.